 What if – instead of avoiding uncomfortable conversations about sexual harassment and violence – we could just get better at having them?

-Sarah Beaulieu is a speaker and writer who trains workplaces and advises leaders on skills-based sexual harassment prevention and response.
+Sarah Beaulieu is the author of Breaking the Silence Habit: A Practical Guide to Uncomfortable Conversations in the #MeToo Workplace.
+She is a speaker and consultant who trains workplaces and managers on skills-based sexual harassment prevention and response.
 Her expertise has been featured in multiple news outlets, including Fox News, Harvard Business Review, the Associated Press, the U.S. Chamber of Commerce, NPR, AskMen, and the Boston Business Journal.
 In 2018, Sarah, along with Russ Hammonds, co-founded An Uncomfortable Conversation, a nonprofit YouTube channel that helps people engage in meaningful conversations about sexual violence through short videos.
 A proud graduate of Brown University, Sarah lives with her family in Boston, Massachusetts.

 Start the Conversation Today

 Sarah brings both a spark and an edge to any keynote or panel.
 Her style combines humor, empathy and relatable moments – grounded in a deep personal mission to create a world where sexual violence no longer exists.
 Sarah’s personal resilience in the face of trauma inspires audiences to engage in the uncomfortable conversations required to transform our lives and communities.